 This is a lot like the co-signer option but with a few huge differences.
-First, since you’re getting your bad credit loan directly from the family member or friend, your bad credit rating might not matter.
+First, since you’re getting your bad credit loan directly from a family member or friend, your bad credit rating might not matter.
 Second, while missing payments won’t hurt either party’s credit, it could hurt the relationship.
 Third, this can be awkward to ask for and some might not be so willing.
 So keep that in mind.

 However, if you do know someone who’s willing to help, great!
-Just be sure to put in writing the complete details of the loan like how much is being borrowed, the interest rate, and payment schedule.
+Just be sure to put in writing the complete details of the loan like how much is being borrowed, the interest rate, and the payment schedule.

 Also called P2P, these types of bad credit loans are made with business individuals and investors.
 Usually, a P2P service connects you to others in business who have extra cash to lend.
 While great interest rates improve with credit scores, you can still get an affordable rate despite your bad credit score.